suberlak/ts_wep/doc/content.rst

 * **WcsData**: Contains the world coordinate system (WCS) data of a camera.
 * **AstWcsSol**: AST world coordinate system (WCS) solution provided by DM team.
 * **RawExpData**: Raw exposure data class to populate the information of visit, snap, and data directory.
+* **MapSensorNameAndId**: Map the sensor name and Id class to transform the name and Id with each other.

 .. _lsst.ts.wep-modules_wep_cwfs: